What is EAR and is it different from APR?

 Then, what does AER mean?

-AER stands for annual equivalent rate.
+AER stands for Annual Equivalent Rate.
 As opposed to APR and EAR, AER is used for savings.
-In fact, most banks will pay you to keep your money with them - and this is done through AER.
-The AER represents how much you would earn if you put your money in a savings account and didn’t touch it for a year.
+In fact, most banks will pay you to keep your money with them.
+The AER illustrates what the interest rate would be if interest was paid and compounded once each year.

 What is Starling’s interest rate?